 An Affordable Care Act (ACA) policy requires most health insurance plans, including plans provided by employers and universities, to cover all FDA-approved methods of contraception with no co-pay.
 This policy was adopted to improve access to birth control, which is vital to women’s health and equality.
 Nonetheless, some for-profit corporations and non-profit organizations have refused to provide this coverage, and they have filed lawsuits claiming the policy violates their religious freedom.

 The Trump administration issued regulations created a sweeping religious exemption—any corporation or university can use religion to deny their employees and students coverage for birth control.
 But whether a woman uses birth control should be up to her, not her boss or university.

-We have been fighting and will continue to fight for our neighbors because for-profit corporations and non-profit institutions should not be allowed to use religion as a reason to deny access to contraception.
+We are fighting for our neighbors because for-profit corporations and non-profit institutions should not be allowed to use religion as a reason to deny access to contraception.
 Failure to provide this coverage threatens women's health and equality.